Tomella/fsdf-elvis/README.md

 * All other content under the icsm directory.

 ### How it runs
-#### Postioning
+#### Positioning
-It requires a couple of environment variables ESRI_USERNAME The username to use to generate a token, ESRI_PASWORD The password needed to generate a token.
+It requires a couple of environment variables ESRI_USERNAME The username to used to generate a token, ESRI_PASSWORD The password needed to generate a token.

 ### Google API.